 On June 1st of 1978 Apple Computers had just turned two years old and the first iPod was not even a thought yet.
 It would be another twenty –three years before Steve Jobs would introduce his modernized walkman to the world.
 Of more significance to this date is that it was on this day, thirty-five years ago that Everybody’s Records put down the needle and opened the door of their shop for the first time.
 Thus was the beginning of an independent and eclectic gathering spot for music lovers and collectors in the Cincinnati area.
 Not much has changed in the past thirty-five years… okay, that’s not exactly true.
-Let’s take a look at the history and legacy of this historic Cincinnati staple.
+Let’s take a look at the history and legacy of one of the favorite Cincinnati record stores.

 So there it is, Everybody’s Records in words.
-If you really want to discover this store, go there and check it out for yourself.
+If you really want to discover the most legendary of Cincinnati record stores, go there and check it out for yourself.
 You will find that they have something there for music lovers of all ages.
 Perhaps you are thirteen years old and curious about the whole “record thing”, or maybe you are in your forties and were just holding on to your record albums as a way of holding on to your past, Everybody’s Records is for you!!!
 If you don’t know where to start, Woody has a few suggestions for you.
 First, he suggests that you write down a list of your favorite albums of all time and start there.
 He then says to dig through bargain bins and you will find a lot of common classic rock that will help you build your collection.
 Everybody’s has a large selection of vinyl in the .99 bins.
 Most importantly, he urges patience.
 “Don’t go on eBay and buy something for $400 that eventually turns up cheaper.”
-Finally he says that if there is new stuff and you like it, you’re usually going to get a digital download, so go ahead and buy the record.
-But if nothing else, use the staff at Everybody’s.
+Finally, he says that if there is new stuff and you like it, you’re usually going to get a digital download, so go ahead and buy the record.
+But if nothing else, use the staff at Everybody’s Records.
 They are all really good guys who never mind answering questions and helping customers.
 There is no snobby, nose in the air attitude there.
-After a few visits you will find yourself calling them by name and just talking music.
+After a few visits, you will find yourself calling them by name and just talking music.
 That is something that Apple and iTunes will never be able to offer.

 6106 Montgomery Rd